slint-ui/slint/README.md

  - **Web**: Our focus is on Embedded and Desktop applications.
 We do not intend to compete in the web space as a primary platform.
 That said, Slint can compile to WebAssembly and the demos are running in a web browser.
 But the web support is currently limited to demo purposes.
+ - **Accessibility**: Slint supports keyboard based navigation of many widgets, and user interfaces are scalable.
+The basic infrastructure for assistive technology like screen readers is in place, but requires the Qt backend at this time.

+   We are aware that more work is needed to get best-of-class support for users with special needs.

 ### Stay up to date